heroku/use-app-token-action/README.md

 ## Development

-Modifications to this project require that the version number, `VERSION`, in the [Makefile](./Makefile) is updated to reflect the scope of the change being applied (follow semantic versioning best practice).
+Modifications to this project require that the version number, `VERSION`, in the [Makefile](./Makefile) is updated to reflect the scope of the change being applied.
+Follow semantic versioning best practice.

 For release and feature branches, a tag will be generated with a `release` or `beta` suffix followed by the UTC date of the build.
-This is done performed automatically as a part of the CI workflow upon push to the remote, e.g. `v0.0.1-beta-20230127.185110`.
+This is done performed automatically as a part of the CI workflow upon push to the remote, e.g.
+`v0.0.1-beta-20230127.185110`.
 The generated tag can be used for debugging.
-Remove release/beta tags when testing is complete.
+Remove release/beta tags when they're no longer needed.

 When a PR is merged to the `main` branch, binaries are regenerated and tagged as a part of the CI workflow.
-The tag will be the `VERSION` as specified in the [Makefile](./Makefile) (without a suffix).
+The tag will be the `VERSION` as specified in the [Makefile](./Makefile) (without a suffix, e.g. `v0.0.1`).

 NOTE: Perform a `git pull` after pushing changes to the remote to keep your development branch up to date with the remote branch.
 This is required as the CI process for all branches (except `main`) uses the current datetime, which will